Chad-Lines/Text-Adventure-in-Batch/README.md

-# TEST (ANITAPF)
+# Text Adventure in Batch

 ## About
-The very first game I tried to make was a text-adventure game written in Batch, of all things.
+The very first game I tried to make was a text-adventure game written in Batch, of all things (sometime in early 2010s).
 I still go back and play from time to time, to be honest, but the code is so ... ughk, that I've largely abandon it.

 ## How To Play
 Getting the game into a play state is a little tricky for the uninitiated.
 Here's how to do it:<br>